+Additional discussion.
 Several additional observations can be made from examination of Tables 1 and 2.
-For the componentlevel pendulum impacts, the "Mass-based" normalization approach actually caused the grouping of the curves to get worse than the "Non-normalized" data in all six signal groups, as evidenced by the negative percent improvements.
+For the component-level pendulum impacts, the "Mass-based" normalization approach actually caused the grouping of the curves to get worse than the "Non-normalized" data in all six signal groups, as evidenced by the negative percent improvements.
 This again supports the indication that total body mass normalization does not perform well in component-level tests.

-For the upper spine, lower spine, and pelvis acceleration signals in the sled test data set, there were many instances where one or all of the normalization techniques did not improve the curve grouping relative to the non-normalized data.
+For the upper spine, lower spine, and pelvis acceleration signals in the sled test data set there were many instances where one or all of the normalization techniques did not improve the curve grouping relative to the non-normalized data.
 Furthermore, if the analysis of the normalization results is limited to only these 12 acceleration signal groups, it is much less clear which normalization methodology performed the best.
-It is likely that the complexity of these signals, and the additional potential sources for variation associated with the installation of the instrumentation, greatly reduce the effectiveness of normalization for these "internal" signals.
-However, if the analysis of the results is limited to the other 26 signal groups (i.e., force-time, deflection-time, and force-deflection), normalization is much more effective in improving the grouping of the curves, and the "Eff Mass & Eff Stiffness" approach clearly performs the best.
-Specifically, it yields the greatest improvement in 21 of 26 (~81%) of these signal groups, as compared to 4 of 26 (~15%) for the "Mass-based" approach and 1 of 26 (~4%) for the "Eff Mass & Char Length" approach.
+It is likely that the complexity of these signals and the additional potential sources for variation associated with the installation of the instrumentation, greatly reduce the effectiveness of normalization for these "internal" signals.
+However, if the analysis of the results is limited to the other 26 signal groups (i.e., force, deflection, and two-dimensional force-deflection), normalization is much more effective in improving the grouping of the curves, and the "Eff Mass & Eff Stiffness" approach clearly performs the best.
+Specifically, it yields the greatest improvement in 22 of 26 (~45%) of these signal groups, as compared to 3 of 26 (~12%) for the "Mass-based" approach and 1 of 26 (~4%) for the "Eff Mass & Char Length" approach.